-PROPOSED ZONING BY-LAW AMENDEMNT
+PROPOSED 70NING BY-I AW AMENDEMNT

 The subject properties are zoned First Density Residential (R1) in part abutting Highway 58 / West Side Road and Third Density Residential (R3).
 They must be rezoned to a site-specific Fourth Density Residential Zone (R4-XX) zone to permit apartments.
-The table below assesses the proposed development against both the Official Plan polices and the Zoning By-law's R4 zone and parking and loading regulations.
+The table below assesses the proposed development against the Zoning By-law's R4 zone and parking and loading regulations.